 Apps That Can Make Trucking Less Stressful

-GasBuddy – This free app relies on its community of users to give up-to-date diesel prices and information for thousands of fuel stations across the U.S. GasBuddy can find the cheapest fuel, locate nearby fueling stations and sort them by fuel prices.
+GasBuddy – This free app relies on its community of users to give up-to-date diesel prices (that also tend to include red diesel price) and information on thousands of fuel stations.
+GasBuddy can find the cheapest fuel, locate nearby fueling stations and sort them by fuel prices.
 In addition, the user can see different amenities each truck stop or fuel station offers and rate them against their competitors.

 FleetSafer Mobile – For drivers that have trouble resisting the urge to text, email, or browse the web while driving, FleetSafer Mobile is for you.
 With this app, drivers can block text messages and emails while driving, thereby removing their ability to look at their phone while driving.
 Another great feature the app provides is the ability to create an automatic response when you are not available to take a text message or call, such as, “I’m Driving.”

 Weather Channel App – This app is one of the best in the world at providing the most up-to-date weather conditions for any location at any time.
 This app is a reliable source of current, future, and average temperatures, weather conditions, live radar, and location specific weather notifications.
 If you are looking for an app to keep you dialed in and up to date on what Mother Nature has in store, try the Weather Channel app.

 iExit Interstate – iExit uses the GPS location tracker of the smartphone to alert drivers when the next exit is coming up.
 Like many apps, iExit also tells commercial drivers what types of services are located at the exit; for example, restaurants, WIFI, truck parking, hotels, fuel stations, & many more.